Preparing for Your Counseling Session

-Reverse mortgages enable homeowners age 62 or older to convert their home’s equity into available cash – a lender advances you money (the loan) based upon the equity in your home.
-The amount of money you are eligible to receive generally depends upon the amount of equity in your home and your age at the time you get the loan.
+Reverse mortgages enable homeowners62 or older to convert their ’s into available cash – a advances you money (the ) based upon the in your .
+The amount of money you are eligible to receive generally depends upon the amount of in your and your at the time you get the .

-With a reverse mortgage, you remain the owner of your home.
-As with any home, you must continue to pay property taxes and homeowner’s insurance.
-You are also responsible for maintaining your home in good condition.
+With a reverse mortgage, you remain the owner of your.
+As with any , you must continue to pay taxes and homeowner’s insurance.
+You are also responsible for maintaining your in good condition.

-You will not have to repay your loan balance for as long as you live in your home.
-You must repay a HECM loan in full when the last surviving borrower dies or sells the home.
-You can choose to pay off the loan through the sale of the property or prepayment of the loan at any time without penalty.
-Your estate may retain ownership of the property and must pay off the loan in full or the property can be sold to an unrelated party for the lesser of the unpaid mortgage balance or 95% of appraised value.
+You HECM in full when the last surviving borrower dies or sells the .
+You can choose to pay off the through the sale of the or prepayment of the at any time without penalty.
+Your estate may retain ownership of the and must pay off the in full or the can be sold to an unrelated party for the lesser of the unpaid mortgage balance or 95% of appraised value.not have to repay your balance for as long as you live in your .
+You must repay a

 Types of Reverse Mortgages